 More than perhaps any other investment, bullion acts as an echo chamber for anxieties about economic growth, fears of geopolitical conflict and guesses about what the globe’s central bankers are thinking.
 Warren Buffett famously expressed his disdain for gold because it’s not productive like, say, companies or farmland.
 He wrote in 2011 that investors in the metal are motivated by their “belief that the ranks of the fearful will grow.”
 Gold bears say there are fewer reasons to own it now because central banks have engineered an economic recovery without sparking inflation, an argument bolstered by the slide in oil prices.
 The U.S. Federal Reserve ended its bond-buying program and faster U.S. economic growth plus higher interest rates will boost the dollar, another favorite haven.
-Goldman Sachs predicts that gold will extend its slide to $1,000 an ounce by the end of 2016.
+Goldman Sachs predicts that gold will extend its slide and may drop below $1,000 an ounce by the end of 2015.
 For many periods in history, though, gold has proved its worth among the arsenal of investments.
 Bulls say that consumer price gains will emerge again and that supply could be restrained by higher mining costs.
 Demand for gold is also supported by rising incomes in China and other Asian countries, where farmers buy the metal for dowries and there are fewer safe stores of wealth.

 The Reference Shelf

 - Peter Bernstein explores the history of the metal in his book, “The Power of Gold.”

 - Comments from former U.S. Federal Reserve Chairman Ben S. Bernanke on understanding gold.

 - The World Gold Council website has explanations of everything from the gold standard to central bank gold agreements.